Huawei-APAC-Professional-Services/hfa/README.md

 HFA follows key design principles across different design areas which accommodate all application portfolios and enable application migration, modernization, and innovation at scale.

+This repository contains terraform codes and guidance for implementing the minimum HFA solution.
+It's also the standard base upon which you can build your customized HFA.

 This workshop is divided to three different level according to the complexity, every level is corresponding to a different branch.

 ## Repository Structure